Uzbekistan, Republic of

 There had been little industrial development in Central Asia under Tsarist rule, although some raw materials were extracted.
 During World War II, Uzbekistan's industrial base was enlarged by the re-location of factories from the war-zone.
 Post-war Soviet development policies focused on the exploitation of the country's raw materials, with particularly heavy investment in the production of cotton.
 By the late 1980s, the republic was producing 90% of the Soviet Union's cotton, one third of its gold, and half of its uranium.

 Independent since 1991, Uzbekistan seeks to gradually lessen its dependence on agriculture while developing its mineral and petroleum reserves.
 Uzbekistan is a dry, double-landlocked country of which 10% consists of intensely cultivated, irrigated river valleys.
-More than 60% of the population lives in densely populated rural communities.
+Around 50% of the population lives in densely populated rural communities.
 Energy supplies and hydrocarbons, including natural gas and petroleum, provide a significant share of exports.
 Other major export earners include cotton, food, services, and metals.
-Uzbekistan is now the world's fifth-largest cotton exporter and sixth-largest producer.
+Uzbekistan is now the world's eleventh-largest cotton exporter and sixth-largest producer.

 |Corporate income tax (CIT) rates|